nodeschool/los-angeles/README.md

 * @etanlubeck
 * Jeanne-Pierre

-_If you would like to help mentor at this event, please see any open issue for a Mentor Roll call for this event [Issues](https://github.com/nodeschool/los-angeles/issues) and add your name to this list._
+_If you would like to help mentor at this event, please see the open issue for a "Mentor Roll Call" [issue](https://github.com/nodeschool/los-angeles/issues) for the upcoming event and add a comment that you would like to mentor._